Tombstone, Arizona: Founding

-Ed Schieffelin was briefly a scout for the U. S. Army headquartered at Camp Huachuca.
-Schieffelin frequently searched the wilderness looking for valuable ore samples.
-At the Santa Rita mines in nearby Santa Cruz Valley, three superintendents had been killed by Native Americans.
-When friend and fellow Army Scout Al Sieber learned what Schieffelin was up to, he is quoted as telling him, "The only rock you will find out there will be your own tombstone", or, according to an earlier version of the story, "Better take your coffin with you; you will find your tombstone there, and nothing else."
+Ed Schieffelin was a United States Army Indian Scout during the Apache Wars.
+While stationed at what would later become Fort Huachuca, he searched the surrounding area, looking for ore.
+Three people had recently been killed by Apache warriors at the Santa Rita mines in nearby Santa Cruz Valley.
+When friend and fellow Army Scout Al Sieber learned what Schieffelin was up to, he reportedly told him, "The only rock you will find out there will be your own tombstone", or, according to an earlier version of the story, "Better take your coffin with you; you will find your tombstone there, and nothing else."

-In 1877, Schieffelin used Brunckow's Cabin as a base of operations to survey the country.
-After many months, while working the hills east of the San Pedro River, he found pieces of silver ore in a dry wash on a high plateau called Goose Flats.
-It took him several more months to find the source.
+In 1877, Schieffelin used Brunckow's Cabin as a base of operations to survey the area.
+After many months, while working the hills east of the San Pedro River, he found silver ore in a dry wash on a high plateau called Goose Flats.
+It took him several more months to locate the source.
 When he located the vein, he estimated it to be fifty feet long and twelve inches wide.
 Schieffelin took on a partner named William Griffith who financed the filing of the claim in return for a later claim for himself.
 Griffith filed Schieffelin's first claim, which was named Tombstone, on September 3, 1877.
 Another account says the first claim was called Graveyard "because it proved worthless and for no other reason."